David Barker

 He studied

-filmmaking and criticism with filmmaker Jean-Pierre Gorin and cinematographer/filmmaker
+filmmaking and criticism with filmmaker Jean-Pierre Gorin and cinematographer/

 Babette Mangolte (Jeanne Dielman), and philosophy with Giorgio